miracle2k/dockerfiles/gitolite/README.md

 ### Directories you could bind mount (or use --volumes-from)

-/home/git/repositories
-  The actual git repositories will be stored here.
+`/home/git/repositories` - The actual git repositories will be stored here.

-/etc/ssh
-  The SSH host keys are stored here; they are generated when the container starts, and if you don't maintain them across containers, your clients will see warnings that they changed.
+`/etc/ssh` - The SSH host keys are stored here; they are generated when the container starts, and if you don't maintain them across containers, your clients will see warnings that they changed.

+### SSH host key

+The container needs a host key that is personal to your installation.
+This host key authenticates the server to clients.

+The first time the container starts, a host key will be generated.
+This won't work well if your container is recreated often; because when the host key changes, your git clients will show warnings and refuse to work.

+To fix this, you have a couple of options:

+1) You can make `/etc/ssh` a volume; the host key is stored there.

+2) You can make sure a directory `/home/git/repositories/.ssh/host-keys` exists and contains the host keys.
+If that is the case, they will be used.
+   You may want to prefer this over (1) because you only need a single volume.

+3) TODO: Allow specifying the host keys via an env var.

 ### Mirroring

 If your gitolite install needs to mirror (that is, execute git push itself), the image can help you:

 * The git user will have a ssh key generated for itself.
-Access the public  key using *docker cp CID:/home/git/.ssh/id_rsa.pub .*.
+Access the public key using `docker cp CID:/home/git/.ssh/id_rsa.pub .`.

   Note that if you keep recreating the container, rather than restarting, a new key will be generated.
-You can bind mount the **/home/git/.ssh** directory to remedy this.
+To prevent this, you can mount the  `/home/git/.ssh` directory.
+Alternatively, if the folder `/home/git/repositories/.ssh/client` exists, the files in that folder will be used (copied to `/home/git/.ssh`).
+  You may want to prefer this over a separate volume for the ssh files.

-* Use the *TRUST_HOSTS* environment variable to prepare the ./known_hosts file.
+* Use the `TRUST_HOSTS` environment variable to prepare the `.ssh/known_hosts` file.
+If given, `known_hosts` will be completely overridden on container start.

-## Further customization
+### Further customization

 If you need to use things like custom hooks, you have different options: